Daudsarfraz/Gold-Price-Prediction-using-Random-Forest-Regressor/README.md

 2. Train the model:

-- Run the `train.py` script to train the Random Forest Regressor model.
+- Run the `.Ipynb` script to train the Random Forest Regressor model.
 - Specify the input dataset and any required parameters.

 3. Make predictions: